Are you a George Jones guy in a Garth Brooks world? A Loretta Lynn gal trying to understand why people still call Shania Twain a "country" artist?

 (Produced by Cliff Audretch III & Mark Wright)

-Pretty generic stuff, with pop-tinged production typical of the era, and a mix of uptempo anthems and slower ballads, none of it too gooey or too gritty.
+Pretty generic stuff from this Mississippi lad, packed with pop-tinged production typical of the era, and a mix of uptempo anthems and slower ballads, none of it too gooey or too gritty.
 The album's opener.
 "Boots On," is a disarming portrait of a just-plain folks kinda guy on the make at his local country bar; Houser plays the religion card on "Back To God," which translates a sort of generalized uneasiness about life into a call to "give this world back to God..."
 In general, I found this album too glossy and prefab; amid all the big production, Houser tends to over-sing and amp-up his vocals, when his strengths are better found in understatement.
 To be honest, a lot of it's pretty painful.
 He kinda chilled out on his next album and sounded more relaxed... be interesting to see where he takes things from there.

 Randy Houser "They Call Me Cadillac" (Show Dog Records, 2010)